Big plays spark Osage football past Eldon in district opener

 That certainly was not a problem the rest of the way.

 “Our passing game can definitely be a big threat.
-Especially with our offensive line, I can have plenty of time in the pocket,” McLaughlin noted after he went 9-15 for 191 passing yards on the night.
+Especially with our offensive line, I can have plenty of time in the pocket,” McLaughlin noted.
 “Our receivers do well to go and catch the ball so I think we’ll be pretty good overall.”

 “This year is probably one of our best ‘Blackfoot’ years.
 I mean, we have two 6-foot-5 tackles who are over 290 pounds,” McLaughlin said of his protectors.
 “The first half we just threw the ball too much, went back to the basics and realized that the running game was going to work pretty good against them.”